cwi-dis/zandbak-orchestrator/ENDPOINTS.md

 all session members.
 If the request does not contain the field `userDataJson`, an error is issued.

+#### `SET_USER_STATUS`

+Updates the `status` property for the current user.
+A notification is also sent to all session members.

+#### `GET_USER_INFO`

+Returns a serialised version of the user object identified by the given user ID.
+If no ID is given, the data for the current user is returned.

 ### Session Management

 #### `ADD_SESSION`

 Endpoint invoked for the user to create a new session with the given data.
 Returns a serialised version of the session to the caller upon success.

+#### `SCHEDULE_SESSION`

+Schedules a session from a session defined in the database by passing the session ID as parameter.
+The creating user is added as an administrator to the session.

 #### `DELETE_SESSION`